Trip Tips: Mexico City for the hipster and history buff

-MEXICO CITY An ancient megalopolis built in a drained lake rimmed by mountains, Mexico City consistently flies under the radar.
+MEXICO CITY, July 11 An ancient megalopolis built in a drained lake rimmed by mountains, Mexico City consistently flies under the radar.
 Lacking the samba-steeped allure of Rio de Janeiro or the chic intellectualism of Buenos Aires, Latin America's biggest city has failed to shed an unfair reputation for crime and pollution.

 But Mexico City also feels like a city on the up, benefiting from more than a decade of progressive municipal administrations that cleaned up the atmosphere, legalized gay marriage, introduced a bike-sharing scheme and spruced up the austere historic center.